gs1803/Simple-Discord-Music-Bot/README.md

 # Simple-Discord-Music-Bot
+## Created by: gs1803
 This is a simple discord music bot that plays songs from YouTube.
+It does not support playlists or livestreams unfortunately.

+## Dependencies
+* discord- v1.7.3
+* youtube_dl- v2021.6.6